holgero/PicUsbServo/README.md

 18f2550		Firmware for the PIC 18f2550 (maybe works on the complete
 		PIC family 18f[24][45]5x, maybe not)

+examples/18f13k50	example project that uses the 18f13k50 firmware

+examples/18f2550	example project that uses the 18f2550 firmware

 ## License

    Licensed under the Apache License, Version 2.0 (the "License");